-Exfoliation is an important process when it comes our skin health.
 Our skin is designed to exfoliate naturally.
 In fact, we create a whole new skin surface every 30 days as healthy young adults.
 However, as we age, this process slows down.
-So, let’s get beneath the surface and understand the importance of exfoliation in our skincare routines:
+So, let's get beneath the surface and understand the importance of exfoliation in our skincare routine.

 What is exfoliation?

-Exfoliation is the removal of dead surface skin cells that cling to the skin’s outermost surface and become trapped in the pores.
-As we age, the natural process of exfoliation becomes slow and we end up with a rough, uneven, and dull skin surface.
+Exfoliation including face skin exfoliation and body exfoliation is the removal of dead surface skin cells that cling to the skin’s outermost surface and become trapped in the pores.
+As we age, the natural process of exfoliation slows, and we end up with a rough, uneven, and dull skin surface.
 This is where exfoliation comes into your skincare routine.

-Younger acne sufferers or those with conditions such as eczema or psoriasis have the opposite problem.
+Younger acne sufferers – or those with conditions such as eczema or psoriasis – have the opposite problem.
 They have an overproduction of new skin cells.
-With acne sufferers, excess surface cells are trapped in the pores and these become blackheads, whiteheads and pimples if there is excess oil and bacteria present on the pore.
+With acne sufferers, excess surface cells are trapped in the pores along with excess oil and bacteria which can contribute to the formation of blackheads, whiteheads, and inflamed lesions.

 If our natural processes of exfoliation are disrupted, we need to rely on additional external exfoliation methods to improve the condition of our skin.
 It’s important to remove dead surface skin to encourage new cell production, as this sends a message to the cells deeper down to reproduce fresh new cells.
 Exfoliation also removes pigmented, sun-damaged skin cells, helps to unclog pores, and clarifies skin with acne.